czett/steak/README.md

 ## 👨‍💻 Contributing

 We welcome contributions!
 If you’d like to contribute to Steak, please fork the repo and create a pull request with your changes.
-For detailed instructions, please refer to the [contributing guidelines](CONTRIBUTING.md).

 ## 📜 License